wesleyhales/wesleyhales.com/blog/2011-08-01-Going-Mobile-With-RichFaces-Design-Proposals-Day1.md

 ---
 layout: blog
 title: Going Mobile With RichFaces!
 Design Proposals - Day1
-tags: [Java, java, jsf, mobile, richfaces, web]
+tags: [Java, jsf, mobile, richfaces, web]
 ---

 <p><p>Today marks an important day in the <a href="http://www.jboss.org/richfaces">RichFaces project</a> as we continue to head down the mobile web road.
 Since we have such a great community of users and followers, we want you to be involved with the design process.<br />